 Develop a strong understanding of global politics, law and human security.
-You will become familiar with the connected and complex challenges that affect the world right now.
-Through exposure to law, politics and other subjects, you will be able to assess the goals and strategies adopted by governments, NGOs and other players on the global stage.
+You will become familiar with the connected and complex challenges that the world faces today.
+Through exposure to law, politics, history and economics, you will be able to assess the goals and strategies adopted by governments, NGOs and other players on the global stage.